Discover Your Dream Home in NYC with Expert Guidance and Save Thousands!

 With extensive knowledge in luxury sales and rentals across Manhattan, Brooklyn, and Queens, Brett is a Certified Negotiation Expert and Certified Buyer Representative.
 His vast experience and extensive network of industry contacts provide his loyal clientele with all necessary resources, whether they are buying, selling, or renting a home.

 While Brett’s passion for real estate is evident, he prioritizes family and community service.
 He founded The AllPie Alzheimer’s Challenge, an initiative aiming to raise $18 million for the Alzheimer’s Association and increase awareness of the disease globally.
 Brett’s philanthropic efforts have earned him the Young Leadership Award from B’nai B’rith International for his contributions to the Jewish community.
 Open to various charitable collaborations, Brett also creates real estate tutorials and animations for his clients, covering topics such as purchasing and renting apartments, and elucidating the complexities of NYC real estate.

 He also owns a video production and graphic design team, and conducts tours with homeowners, restaurants, bars, shops, sports fans, and other fellow entrepreneurs.
 Although Brett’s family has deep roots in New York, he hails from Orange County, California.
-With over 14 years of experience as a real estate agent in NYC, Brett Ari Fischer continues to set the standard in the industry.
+Although Brett’s family has deep roots in New York, he hails from Orange County, California.
+With over 15 years of experience as a real estate agent in NYC, Brett Ari Fischer continues to set the standard in the industry.

 With extensive knowledge in luxury sales and rentals across Manhattan, Brooklyn, and Queens, Brett is a Certified Negotiation Expert and Certified Buyer Representative.
 His vast experience and extensive network of industry contacts provide his loyal clientele with all necessary resources, whether they are buying, selling, or renting a home.

 While Brett’s passion for real estate is evident, he prioritizes family and community service.
 He founded The AllPie Alzheimer’s Challenge, an initiative aiming to raise $18 million for the Alzheimer’s Association and increase awareness of the disease globally.
 Brett’s philanthropic efforts have earned him the Young Leadership Award from B’nai B’rith International for his contributions to the Jewish community.
 Open to various charitable collaborations, Brett also creates real estate tutorials and animations for his clients, covering topics such as purchasing and renting apartments, and elucidating the complexities of NYC real estate.

 He also owns a video production and graphic design team, and conducts tours with homeowners, restaurants, bars, shops, sports fans, and other fellow entrepreneurs.
 Although Brett’s family has deep roots in New York, he hails from Orange County, California.
-With over 14 years of experience as a real estate agent in NYC, Brett Ari Fischer continues to set the standard in the industry.
+Although Brett’s family has deep roots in New York, he hails from Orange County, California.
+With over 15 years of experience as a real estate agent in NYC, Brett Ari Fischer continues to set the standard in the industry.

 ARTICLES FOR BUYERS